harsh7781/Notes-Taking-App/README.md

 # Notes-Taking-App
-Take Note is a Mini Spring Boot MVC Web Application.
+Notes-Taking-App is a Simple Mini Spring Boot MVC Web Application.

 # Technology used in this Project :
 <h3>BackEnd:</h3>